kanokarob/Dragonkind-Evolved/README.md

 - Breath Clouds spread more and give Hunger + Nausea
 - Periodically summons Zombie Servants
 - Converts the ground to Mud as it flies
+- Only appears at Fledgeling and Ferocious+ difficulty

 **Warped Dragon**
 - Slower flying speed